Detecting per-post use of Gutenberg

 view raw functions.php hosted with ❤ by GitHub

-2 replies on “Detecting per-post use of Gutenberg”
+2 responses to “Detecting per-post use of Gutenberg”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.